Anand-Ramnarain-27/Tetris/README.md

 ---

-## 🔮 Future Improvements (If Revisited)

-- Add sound effects with SDL or another audio library
-- Port to graphical interface (e.g., SFML or SDL)
-- Add achievements or challenge modes
-- Implement smoother rotations with Super Rotation System (SRS)

----

 ## 📜 Final Thoughts

 This project holds a special place in my learning journey.
 It was one of the **first real games I built in C++**, and it taught me not only how to code, but how to **think like a game developer**.
 From managing game loops to handling user input and polishing gameplay mechanics, every part of this was a hands-on learning experience.